 Before offering anyone a role with the company, be vigilant about whether the person will fit in with the culture or not.
 During probation, continue to monitor.

 If you notice something say something.
 It is equally important to notice someone acting by the behaviour standards expected in the Culture Code as it is to notice someone not behaving.

 King Consulting HR created the Five Step Process© for creating a profitable, high performance business with the foundation step of first defining and developing the Culture.
+Read about our other Services.
 If you would like to find out more about this or any of the other services we provide please get in touch.

 If you enjoyed this article you might also like HR Strategy – 7 Tips for small business and Hiring Strategies that work for best fit and Successful communication depends on Emotional Intelligence